software-mansion/starknet.py/docs/setup.rst

  - using DeployAccount transaction
  - deploy through Cairo syscall (another account is needed)

-The first approach is recommended since relying on third-party contracts is not necessary.
+The first approach is recommended since it doesn't rely on third-party contracts.

 Deploying an account with DeployAccount transaction requires the following: